‘I took my turn on Friday to be arrested’

 Bradbrook, G. (2018).
 Heading for extinction and what to do about it.
 Talk on Extinction Rebellion YouTube channel.

-Macy, J. and Johnstone, C. (2012).
+Macy, J. & Johnstone, C. (2012).
 Active Hope: How to face the mess we are in without going crazy.
 New World Library

-Spratt, D. and Dunlop, I (2018).
+Spratt, D. & Dunlop, I. (2018).
 What lies beneath: The understatement of existential climate risk.
 Breakthrough National Centre for Climate Restoration.

 Thanks again for your openness Rosie.
 I’ve no doubt that your experiences and ideas will be of great interest and value to many psychologists.